pogrammeest/pogrammeest/README.md

 Back-end dev (python).

-- 😄 Pronouns: like 'Mishaaaa'
+- 😄 Pronouns: like 'Misha'
+- ⚡ I love all kinds of boards on which you can ride
 - 🌱 I’m currently learning <img src="https://skillicons.dev/icons?i=go,react,unity" />
-- ⚡ I love all kinds of boards on which you can ride

 ### Contacts: